Spicy nuts can be made with any nuts you have on hand! These spicy nuts are easy, delicious and perfect for your next party table or for gift giving!

 Pecans are heart healthy, they are great for skin and hair, they are anti carcinogenic, contain anti inflammatory properties and can even help you lose weight.
 For this reason alone, I always have some pecans in the freezer.

 Notice I said freezer there?
-Store your opened nuts in an air tight container in the freezer to prolong their freshness.
+Store your opened nuts in an air tight container, such as a half pint canning jar, in the freezer to prolong their freshness.

 - Toast nuts in oven for about 10 minutes, until golden and fragrant.